harrynordic/TicTacToe-Discord-Bot/README.md

 TIC-TAC-TOE COMMANDS (in discord)

--#start: Start the Tic-Tac-Toe game.
-(Need 2 players to start)
+- #start: Start the Tic-Tac-Toe game, Need 2 players to start.

--#stop: Quit the Tic-Tac-Toe game.
-(Stop a game in progress)
+- #stop: Quit the Tic-Tac-Toe game, Stop a game in progress.

--#play <position>: Make a move in the Tic-Tac-Toe game.
-(Replace <position> with a number from 1 to 9 to choose a position on the board.)
+- #play **(position)**: Make a move in the Tic-Tac-Toe game,  Replace **(position)** with a number from 1 to 9 to choose a position on the board.

--#help: Show the Help Message.
+- #help: Show the Help Message.

 ## SUPPORT